 Oh, the chase for the best motifs for instagram – it simply deteriorates the art of photography to artistic death.
 Also, it makes the world a dangerous – and endangered – place.

 I love good photography.
 That’s why I hate Instagram.

-“Would you mind taking my picture?” – one of the few disadvantages when travelling solo was that I was depending on the kindness of strangers.
-However, I have two pictures of myself from a three week trip to the island of Bali.
+“Would you mind taking my picture?” – one of the few disadvantages when travelling solo was that I was dependent on the kindness of strangers.
+However, I have two pictures of myself from a three-week trip to the island of Bali.
 Just an example.

 I could have many more: Often when people see me taking pictures of an attraction they ask if I want a picture of me with it.
 I practically always decline.